ziyailkemerogul/n26-challenge/task2-mobile-automation/monefy-automation/README.md

     - JUnit 5: For test execution and assertions and for clear test structure.
     - Maven: For dependency management and test execution, for a standard build process.
     - Page Object Model (POM): For organizing test code, with pages like MainPage, TransactionPage, SearchPage, and WelcomeScreenPage.
-    - Docker: For containerization, ensuring consistent test execution environments (bonus deliverable).
+    - Docker: For containerization, ensuring consistent test execution environments.

 ### Approach:
     - Used POM to separate UI interactions (pages package) from test logic (tests package), enhancing maintainability.